IgniteUI/igniteui-documentation/topics/02_Controls/igHierarchicalGrid/00_igHierarchicalGrid_Overview.md

 - [igHierarchicalGrid Styling and Theming](igHierarchicalGrid-Styling-and-Theming.html)

-## <a id="adding-using-CLI"></a> Adding igHierarchicalGrid using the Ignite UI CLI
+## <a id="adding-using-CLI"></a> Adding igHierarchicalGrid using the %%ProductFamilyName%% CLI
-The easiest way to add a new igHierarchicalGrid to your application is via the Ignite UI CLI.
+The easiest way to add a new igHierarchicalGrid to your application is via the %%ProductFamilyName%% CLI.

-To install the Ignite UI CLI:
+To install the %%ProductFamilyName%% CLI:
 ```
 npm install -g igniteui-cli
 ```
-Once the Ignite UI CLI is installed the commands for generating an Ignite UI project, adding a new igHierarchicalGrid component, building and serving the project are as following:
+Once the %%ProductFamilyName%% CLI is installed the commands for generating an %%ProductName%% project, adding a new igHierarchicalGrid component, building and serving the project are as following:
 ```
-ig new <project name>
+ig new <project name> --framework=jquery
 cd <project name>
 ig add hierarchical-grid newHierarchicalGrid
 ig start